solvaholic/eppi/docs/README.md

     These instructions :point_up: are from [Waveshare's wiki](https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT).

 1. Shut the Pi down, disconnect its power, and install the display.
-The HAT will sit right onto your Pi's GPIO header pins.
+The HAT will sit right onto the Pi's GPIO header pins.

-    I used the included dongle, connecting the wires to the pins of my Pi 4B as below:
+    In case you prefer to use the included dongle, connect the wires to the pins of the Pi as below:

     | Color | Name | Pin |
     |:-:|:-:|:-:|